Gillian Wright (astronomer)

-Gillian Susan Wright CBE FRSE is a Scottish astronomer who is currently the director of the UK Astronomy Technology Centre in Edinburgh, UK.
+Gillian Susan Wright CBE FRSE is a Scottish astronomer who was, until September 2024, the director of the UK Astronomy Technology Centre in Edinburgh, UK.
 She has also been involved in the development and construction of the James Webb Space Telescope as the European Principal Investigator for the Mid-Infrared Instrument (MIRI).
 In 2006 Wright was appointed MBE for services to science.

 Education

 Wright attended a comprehensive school in the town of Hamilton, where she studied for Scottish Highers in Chemistry, English, French, Maths and Physics, then went on to study Natural Philosophy (Physics) at the University of Glasgow.
 She then pursued postgraduate studies at Imperial College London, firstly obtaining an master's degree in 1982.
 Wrights master's thesis, titled Design study for a large balloon-borne far infrared telescope investigates the practicalities of a balloon mounted infra-red telescope, including techniques for making lightweight mirrors, optical configurations and potential structural problems.
 Wright then submitted her PhD at the same institute, titled Infrared activity in interacting galaxies, in 1986.
 This work investigated the cause of unusually intense Infra-red activity in the nuclei of interacting galaxies, concluding that the most likely cause was recent bursts of star formation.